 Shipman & Goodwin’s unwavering commitment to pro bono service is embodied in the time and energy we devote to delivering volunteer legal services and support to those who are poor, underrepresented, or otherwise in need.

-Throughout our more than 90-year history, we have actively supported pro bono service on both a firm-wide basis and among attorneys at all levels.
-We encourage and support all of our attorneys to use their experience for the benefit of the community, and continually look for opportunities to help those who need our skills the most.
+Throughout our nearly 100-year history, we have actively supported pro bono service firm-wide.
+We encourage all of our attorneys at every level to use their skills and experience for the benefit of the community and to look for opportunities to help those who need our skills the most.
 We approach work for pro bono clients with the same high level of professionalism, excellence and commitment with which we approach work for all of our clients.

-Following is a list of some of the organizations and efforts we are involved in:
+Following is a list of some of the organizations and efforts our lawyers are involved in:

 Pro Bono Partnership

 Providing pro bono legal services to nonprofit agencies serving low income individuals, including by drafting bylaws, contracts, employment policies and handbooks; negotiating or reviewing leases; and applying for tax exempt status and trademark protection.

 Through the Connecticut Veterans Legal Center, representing veterans in housing matters, disability benefits appeals, and discharge upgrade proceedings before the Army, Navy, Air Force and Marine Corps Discharge Review Boards.

 Helping children apply for Special Immigrant Juvenile Status, with the assistance of the Center for Children’s Advocacy.

 Participating in regular clinics organized by Statewide Legal Services to assist indigent clients in representing themselves in Small Claims Court to recover security deposits wrongly withheld by landlords.